 Buddy Bison’s Yellowstone Adventure: Little ones will love this colorful paperback book that follows twins Elena and Christopher on a road trip adventure through Yellowstone National Park.
 In the book, Elena’s stuffed animal, Buddy Bison, comes to life and takes them all across the park.
 In the back of the book, kids can read up on the history of Yellowstone and learn how to help preserve this national park.

-National Geographic Kids National Parks Guide USA: This colorful kids book has been updated for the centennial and goes park-by-park sharing five ways to explore each one (e.g., take a hike, go stargazing).
+National Geographic Kids National Parks Guide USA: This colorful kids book was updated for the centennial and goes park-by-park sharing five ways to explore each one (e.g., take a hike, go stargazing).
 It also features a checklist for each park to make sure that you and your kids don’t miss the highlights, like watching Mexican free-tailed bats fly out of a cave at Carlsbad Caverns National Park.

 If you’re looking for more books about national parks, here are a few more guides that will help you and your kids best explore our national parks.